miracle173/ml_polynomial_regression/README.md

 # Polynomial Regression
-Tools for choosing and combining features for polynomial regressions
+Tools for choosing and combining features for polynomial regression